 At the actual time of retirement, considering income that will provide for you the balance of your life becomes a paramount need.
-Of your choices for no market risk, income for life and outsourcing of management decisions, consider an annuity.
-An annuity can provide an income for any time period and you can include your spouse, safe and secure income.
+Of your choices for no market risk, income for life, and outsourcing management decisions, consider an annuity.
+An annuity can provide an income for any time period, and you can include your spouse, safe and secure income.

 It’s hard to practice rationality when it comes to money, but it’s so important that you do.
 The people who are the best investors don’t rely on emotions to power them.
-They understand the nuts and bolts of investments and make sound, rational decisions and are aware the ultimate goal of a retirement account is income.
+Instead, they understand the nuts and bolts of investments, make sound, rational decisions, and are aware the ultimate goal of a retirement account is income.

 Be one of those.